paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-045-fair-housing.md

 #### References in Text
 The Civil Rights Act of 1968, referred to in subsecs. (a)(1), (b)(1), (2)(C), (c)(1), and (d), is Pub.
 L. 90–284, Apr.
 11, 1968, 82 Stat.
 73. Title VIII of the Act, known as the Fair Housing Act, is classified principally to subchapter I (§ 3601 et seq.) of this chapter.
 For complete classification of these Acts to the Code, see Short Title notes set out under [section 3601 of this title](./chapter-045-fair-housing.md#section-3601) and Tables.

 The Fair Housing Act Amendments of 1988, referred to in subsec. (d)(1), probably means the Fair Housing Amendments Act of 1988, Pub.
 L. 100–430, Sept.
 13, 1988, 102 Stat.
-1619, as amended.
+1619.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendment note set out under [section 3601 of this title](./chapter-045-fair-housing.md#section-3601) and Tables.

 The phrase “Not later than 6 months after the end of the demonstration period authorized in this section”, referred to in subsec. (f)(2), probably means the end of the demonstration period pursuant to former subsec. (e) of this section, which provided that such period was to end Sept.
 30, 1992.
 However, subsec. (e) was redesignated (h) and struck out by Pub.
 L. 102–550.
 See 1992 Amendment notes below.